CPO-EH/CheckSAMACL/README.md

 # CheckSAMACL
-Check For Vulnerability Note VU#506989 (EN and FR Systems)
+Check an Remediation For Vulnerability Note VU#506989 (EN and FR Systems)

-Check for Vulnerability described on  https://kb.cert.org/vuls/id/506989
+Check and remediation for Vulnerability described on  https://kb.cert.org/vuls/id/506989

 Microsoft Windows 10 gives unprivileged user access to SAM, SYSTEM, and SECURITY files